Goals

 v = 74

-Another useful info command is info reg which displays the values currently in the Pi's registers.
+Another useful info command is info reg which displays the contents of the registers.

 (gdb) info reg